tgreenidge/portfolio/_posts/blog/2015-10-07-jekyll-deployment-troubles.markdown

 categories: blog
 featured: true
 comments: true
-excerpt: "How to deploy your Jekyll site using Google Domains"
 ---

 For the first couple of days this week at Hack Reactor, we have been focusing on polishing our resumes.
 That coupled with the fact that I listed my domain on my Greenfield Group Project site, is driving me to get my site up and running.
 I have something that I want to show to the world, and I am using Github Pages as my platform.